Unity-Technologies/SynthDet/docs/RunningSynthDetCloud.md

 2. Return to your command-line interface and run the `usim inspect auth` command.

-If you receive errors regarding authentication, your token might have timed out.
+If you receive errors regarding authentication, your token might have expired.
 Repeat the login step (`usim login auth`) to login again and fix this issue.

 A sample output from `usim inspect auth` will look like below: